Commercial real estate in United States: overview

-The formalities of lease execution vary by type of entity and across states, but generally, notarisation and/or recordation in the land records is not required (except in the case of certain long-term leases and ground leases recorded by tenant).
+The formalities of lease execution vary by type of entity and across states, but generally, notarisation and/or recordation in the land records is not required (except in the case of certain long-term leases and ground leases where recordation is desired by the tenant).
 In some states, leases are executed as a deed.

 Length of term and security of occupation

-Triple net leases, where the tenant pays for all real estate taxes, insurance and operating expenses.
+Triple net leases, where in addition to rent, the tenant pays for all real estate taxes, insurance and operating expenses.

 Gross leases, where the tenant pays rent and the landlord pays the above expenses (although in a modified version, the tenant may pay its share of increases in those expenses over a specified base year).